SpektroAudio/Patchbook/README.md

 - VOICE 1:
 - LEAD:

-Every connection described after a voice anotation will be assigned to that voice.
+Every connection described after a voice annotation will be assigned to that voice.

 ---